egberts/egberts.github.io-src/content/articles/openssh-options-ways.md

 $
 ```
 The above example demonstrate a temporary passing of `serveraliveinterval=60`,
-which is 60 seconds, after which if no data has been received
+which is 60 seconds, if no data has been received
 from the server, ssh(1) will send a message
 through the encrypted channel to request a
 response from the server.
 The default is 0,